KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 This was an unexpectedly long post; however, I felt that a shorter version would have left out many details on how to set up a practical and efficient competitive programming environment.
 I hope this gives you a complete idea of how you can use Bash scripts to automate frequently used processes and have a template that will work with most beginner to intermediate problems.

-You can refer to other Bash guides to further customize this system to your needs, and change the template according to the platforms and the I/O formats you frequently inquire.
+You can refer to other Bash guides to further customize this system to your needs and change the template according to the platforms and the I/O formats you frequently require.
 Spending time configuring your environment saves a lot of time down the line.

 If you feel this post leaves out certain crucial parts or if you feel it could use improvement, feel free to leave a comment or open a pull request in my Github repository.